antomuli/django-markwhat/README.rst

 Supported Python versions
 =========================

-``django-crequest`` currently can be run on multiple python versions:
+``django-markwhat`` currently can be run on multiple python versions:

 * Python 2 (2.7)
 * Python 3 (3.2, 3.3, 3.4)